 How To Identify The Difference

 Identifying the difference is something that can be difficult if you don’t have exact measurement resources like some scrap yards may have.
-As a scrapper, the knowledge of knowing the difference of brass and bronze is something that often comes in time and experience.
-If you are a plumber and working with the various materials often, it’s easier to identify what pieces of scrap are bronze or brass.
+As a scrapper, the knowledge of knowing the difference between brass and bronze is something that often comes with time and experience.
+If you are a plumber and work with various materials often, it’s easier to identify what pieces of scrap are bronze or brass.
 As a scrapper, it depends on how often you are coming across these materials and how you sort them.

 Suggested Reading: Most Common Scrap Metals